Rebirth-Project/rebirth-gradle-catalog-dependencies-monitor-plugin/README.md

 In practice, instead of using similar plugins in every project or library, everything is centralized by moving the checks to the catalog side.
 By default, this plugin connects to the **Maven Central repository** and the **Gradle Plugin repository** to retrieve dependency metadata and verify whether newer versions are available.
 It produces a detailed report in **HTML** or a **JSON** format, showing the results of this lookup and comparison process.
 The report is divided in two parts: the libraries' report and the plugins' report.
-Each report will visualize the status of the relative library or plugin.
+Each report will visualize the status of the relative libraries or plugins.

 ## Usage

+Basically after importing the plugin you can use this gradle definition to setup the plugin in the build.gradle file.

 ```
 catalogDependenciesMonitor {
-    // use the name of the catalog to monitor. "libs" in this case
+    // (mandatory) use the name of the catalog to monitor. "libs" in this case
     versionCatalog = project.extensions.getByType(VersionCatalogsExtension).named("libs")
-    // (optional) If nothing is specified here the Maven repository will be MAVEN_CENTRAL_V2 used as default
-    // The MAVEN_CENTRAL_V1 is deprecated and will be removed in future versions
-    mavenRepositoryType = "MAVEN_CENTRAL_V2"

     // (optional) exclude libraries by group:artifact
     excludedLibraries = ["net.researchgate:gradle-release", "org.hidetake:core"]

     // (optional) exclude plugins by pluginId
     excludedPlugins = []

     // (optional) exclude library containing these strings (alpha and beta if you want to monitor only production ready libs)
     libraryVersionFilters = ["alpha", "beta"]

     // (optional) specify the name of the generated report (catalog_report is the default if not specified)
     reportName = "catalog_report"

     // (optional) specify the type of the generated report (html or json are the possible choices.
 If not specified html will be used)
     reportType = "html"

+    // (optional) If nothing is specified here the Maven repository will be MAVEN_CENTRAL_V2 used as default
+    // This repository is https://repo.maven.apache.org and is used to retrieve xml metadata of artifacts
+    // The MAVEN_CENTRAL_V1 is deprecated and will be removed in future versions
+    // This repository is https://search.maven.org and is used to retrieve metadata artifacts in json format
+    // Is very discouraged to use MAVEN_CENTRAL_V1 sonce is deprecated and also a lot slower
+    // However if in future new repositories will be used this is the way to change them.
+    mavenRepositoryType = "MAVEN_CENTRAL_V2"
 }
 ```

+You can find the plugin tasks under the task group **Catalog-monitor**.
+The tasks whose name start with a **_** are internal and are not meant to be used.

 The gradle task to call to generate the report is named **generateReport**.

-After that a report (html or json) will be generated inside the build directory.
+Using this will generate reports (catalog_report.html or catalog_report.json, or both) inside the build/catalog-dependencies-monitor/ directory.

+The gradle task to automatically update your catalog tom file is named **updateDependenciesInTomCatalog**.
+We’ve been using this task for quite some time, although we still consider it experimental.
+It works very well, but it may contain some bugs.
+Please use it and let us know what you think or report any issues you encounter.
+Note that it simply updates the versions in the toml file.
+It never commits any changes to git.

 ## Contributors